karnikaavelumani/svelte-workshop/README.md

 Some elements are responsible for behaviors that you'd expect from a web page, such as links and forms.

 Add a link to your HTML document using the `a` tag.

-A comment is used in the example below as a placeholder for the irrelevant HTML code.

 ```html
 <h1>Hello world!</h1>